coderbunker/timesheet-backend/README.md

 # timesheet-backend
-Timesheet Datawarehouse backend
+Timesheet data warehouse backend

 See server/README.md for setup

-# Timesheet Data Warehouse
+# timesheet data warehouse

 Timesheet data warehouse is the infrastructure and backbone of Coderbunker’s freelancing system.
 The idea is to streamline and automate the process that record freelancers’ working hours for a number of purposes listed below.
 Technologies involved: Google Spreadsheet, API, PostgreSQL, Ethereum, and etc. The general dataflow is described below: